 - For paid subscribers, a series of monthly intelligence reports on topics important to the sector

 - Bespoke research to organizations wanting tailor-made intelligence.

 The existence of The Charity Report means people who work in charities have a news site where they see themselves reflected.
 We showcase the work of charities within the context they operate, provide analysis of sector wide trends and ask tough questions when we have to.
 We are a space for the development of ideas, for emerging viewpoints and new voices.

 For more information see the full Media Release and The Charity Report At A Glance.

 For more information please visit Editorial and Research.

-The Charity Report Literary Circle will continue bringing you reviews big idea books for the charity sector.
+The Charity Report Literary Circle reviews big idea books for the charity sector every week.
 We have a distinguished and dynamic Review Panel representing a diversity of interest in the sector.
 Our podcast, Talking UP, hosted by editor in chief Gail Picco, features authors and journalists who are writing on subjects of interest to people working in the charity and nonprofit sectors.